paulmars/paulmars.github.com/_posts/2012-11-16-shell-gamification.md

 ### Update: After 1 week + 1 day.

 After creating 10 new aliases, by score dropped almost 700 points in 1 hour.
-But I'm starting to notice and learn.
+But I'm noticing and remembering.

+Adding too many aliases at once was a mistake.